chaos-mesh/chaos-mesh/doc/io_chaos.md

   delay: "1ms"
 ```

-If `delay` is not specified, it will be generate randomly on runtime.
+If `delay` is not specified, it will be generated randomly on runtime.

 ### errno

+If you are using the errno mode, you can edit spec as below:

 ```yaml
 spec: